BennyCollins/advert-analysis/README.md

 - Minimizes the amount of unnecessary information in the new dataframe:
      - Removes columns containing view counts, as the view count for each colour is 100 daily without exception.
 - The column listing the different colours is set to act as the row indices for the dataframe.
-- The returned dataframe, *df*, is an argument to both the **bonferroni_correction** and **generate_heatmap** functions.
+- The returned dataframe, *df*, is an argument to both the **find_significant_colours** and **generate_heatmap** functions.

-### bonferroni_correction
+### find_significant_colours
+- Primary function in **main()**: used to find any colours that perform better than the blue coloured adverts.
+- Arguments:
+        - *df*: fed in from **clicks_csv_to_dataframe**.
+        - *permutations*: fed in from the second argument in the **main()** function.
+        - Both of these are fed through the other two functions in this section.

+#### permutation_test:
-A permutation test is a statistical significance test that is utilised to find the associated p-value of two separate sample means when population mean and variance are unknown.
-Our function **permutation_test** returns the p-value computed from the mean click counts for blue and another colour specified by the argument *colour_clicks*.
+- A statistical significance test used to find the associated p-value of two separate sample means when population mean and variance are unknown.
+- Returns the p-value computed from the mean click counts for blue and another colour, specified by the argument *colour_clicks*.

+#### superior_click_colour_p_values:
-The functions **collect_p_values** and **superior_click_colour_p_values** both essentially do the same thing.
-They iterate through each different colour in the dataframe (except blue), collecting its relevant p-value in relation to the blue advert clicks using the **permutation_test** function.
-They return a colour to p-value dictionary (*colour_p_value_dict*), which lists each colour in the dataframe along with its associated p-value.
-The only difference between **collect_p_values** and **superior_click_colour_p_values** is that the latter begins by filtering out all of the colours that have inferior mean click counts to blue.
+- The function begins by filtering out all of the colours that have inferior daily mean click counts to blue.

-The primary function used in **main()** is **bonferroni_correction**.
-The first argument for this function is *df*, as mentioned earlier.
-The second argument for **bonferroni_correction** is *permutations*, which is fed in from the second argument in the **main()** function (*permutations*, default = 30,000). *permutations*, like *df*, is fed through the previous two functions described above, where *permutations* determines the number of permutations used in **permutation_test**.
+- Iterates through the remaining colours, collecting the relevant p-value in relation to the blue advert clicks using the **permutation_test** function.
+- Returns a colour to p-value dictionary (*colour_p_value_dict*).

+#### Bonferroni correction
+- The final process: carried out in the main body of the **find_significant_colours** function.
-Bonferroni correction is a process used to counteract the effects of data dredging, where oversampling leads to a statistically significant p-value being computed that may be false or misleading.
-The standard significance level is 0.05, meaning a computed p-value lower than 0.05 is considered to show statistical significance.
-The Bonferroni correction divides this significance level by the number of different permutation tests that have been run.
-We use our **superior_click_colour_p_values** function to obtain our *colour_p_value_dict* in order to minimize the number of permutation tests we are running, decreasing the effects of data dredging.
+- A process used to counteract the effects of data dredging:
+        - When oversampling leads to a statistically significant p-value being computed that may be false or misleading.
+- The standard significance level is 0.05: a computed p-value lower than 0.05 is considered to show statistical significance.
+- The Bonferroni correction divides the significance level by the number of permutation tests that have been carried out:
+        - Our function determines the new significance level by dividing 0.05 by the number of colours in *colour_p_value_dict* returned by **superior_click_colour_p_values**.
+- Iterates through colours in *colour_p_value_dict*: if a colour's p-value is below the new significance level, the colour and associated p-value are added to a dictionary, *significant_colours*, which is then returned.

+### generate_heatmap
+- Optional function in **main()**.
+- Uses the *colour_p_value_dict* returned by **collect_p_values** (described below).
+- Sorts the colour and p-value pairs in *colour_p_value_dict* by their p-values.
+- Generates a heatmap of the sorted p-values for each of the 30 colours in the csv file.

+#### collect_p_values
+- Iterates through each different colour in the dataframe (except blue), collecting the relevant p-value in relation to the blue advert clicks using the **permutation_test** function.
+- Returns a colour to p-value dictionary (*colour_p_value_dict*), listing each colour in the dataframe along with its associated p-value.

+## Results
-Our **bonferroni_correction** function then determines our new significance level by dividing 0.05 by the number of colours in *colour_p_value_dict*, which is equal to the number of permutation tests we have run. **bonferroni_correction** iterates through the colours in *colour_p_value_dict* and if a p-value is below the new significance level *(0.05/5 = 0.01)*, then the colour and associated p-value are added to a dictionary, *significant_colours*, which is then returned.
-This dictionary is a list comprised of any colours that have a higher mean click count than blue as well as a p-value that shows statistical significance.
-When we run the Bonferroni part of our **main()** function, we are returned only one colour, Ultramarine, with a p-value of roughly 0.0025.
+The *significant_colours* dictionary returned by **find_significant_colours** is a list comprised of any colours that have a higher mean click count than blue as well as a p-value that shows statistical significance.
+The dictionary contains the colours that we've shown, through statistical means, to improve the performance of the businesses adverts.
+When we run our **main()** function, we are returned only one colour, Ultramarine, with a p-value of roughly 0.0025.
 Our findings would strongly suggest that the business owner should change his advertising text colour to Ultramarine in order to improve the number of clicks his adverts receive.

-### generate_heatmap

-This function uses the *colour_p_value_dict* returned by the **collect_p_values** function described earlier. **generate_heatmap** sorts the colour and p-value pairs by their p-values and then generates a heatmap of p-values for each colour.

-## P-Value Heatmap
+### P-Value Heatmap

 ![P-Value Heatmap](images/p_value_heatmap.png)
 |:--:|
 | *P-Value Heatmap computed with permutations=30000* |

-# advert-analysis
+We can see from this heatmap that, although there are a large number of colours with sufficiently low p-values to suggest statistical significance, the large majority of these colours have a lower mean clicks per day than blue.